 One more global retail giant has retreated from the mainland China market in the face of growing local competition as a unit of Nanjing-based Suning announced this week that it has taken over a chain of convenience stores from Hong Kong’s Fung Group.

-Suning Xiaodian, the convenience store unit of Chinese retail giant Suning, revealed that it has acquired more than 60 Circle K outlets in Guangzhou from Fung Group, as the Hong Kong-listed conglomerates moves to cut its losses in China’s increasingly competitive convenience store sector.
+Suning Xiaodian, the convenience store unit of Chinese retail giant Suning, revealed that it has acquired more than 60 Circle K outlets in Guangzhou from Fung Group, as the Hong Kong-listed conglomerate moves to cut its losses in China’s increasingly competitive convenience store sector.

 Bian Nong, president of Suning’s consumer goods business group, told the media that Suning expects the acquisition will help the firm to consolidate its position in the South China market as the company expands beyond its base as an appliance retailer, into a broader swathe of the mainland shopping scene.

 Suning Xiaodian said it has reached an agreement with Fung Group, which last year led the buyout of Toys R Us’ Asia operation, to buy 100 percent of the shares in the holding company which controls 61 Circle K branded convenience stores in Guangzhou.
 Suning said of the transaction that it expects the resources and experience of Circle K’s management team will facilitate its expansion into Guangzhou and the broader southern China market.

 Terms of the takeover were not disclosed, however, Fung Group’s listed subsidiary, Convenience Retail Asia Ltd, had sold the Guangzhou Circle K business to privately held Fung Holdings Ltd for HK$48 million ($6.12 million) in 2015.